ElementAstro/atom-docs/src/content/docs/en/type/flatmap.md

 ---
-title: QuickFlatMap and QuickFlatMultiMap Documentation
+title: QuickFlatMap and QuickFlatMultiMap
-description: Comprehensive documentation for the QuickFlatMap and QuickFlatMultiMap classes in the atom::type namespace, including template parameters, member functions, usage examples, and performance considerations.
+description: Comprehensive for the QuickFlatMap and QuickFlatMultiMap classes in the atom::type namespace, including template parameters, member functions, usage examples, and performance considerations.
 ---

-# atom::type::QuickFlatMap and QuickFlatMultiMap Documentation
+# atom::type::QuickFlatMap and QuickFlatMultiMap

 The `atom::type` namespace provides two flat map implementations: `QuickFlatMap` and `QuickFlatMultiMap`.
 These classes offer efficient key-value storage using a sorted vector as the underlying container.